 These are, as mentioned below:

-• An API Key – This security scheme uses a single token string.
+• API Key – This security scheme uses a single token string.
 For those who aren’t familiar with the term, it is hardware that enables unique authentication information.

-• App ID/App Key – this is a two-token string method that is often seen in the form of a username and password-based authentication.
+• App ID/App Key – This is a two-token string method that is often seen in the form of a username and password-based authentication.

 API Endpoints